 The nominated property is a specially protected natural area, a complex natural monument of the Republic of Bashkortostan.
 The Toratau Shikhan was declared a natural monument in 1965, the Yuraktau Shikhan - in 1985, and the Kushtau Shikhan - in 2020.
-Thus, the nominated objects are protected by the laws of the Russian Federation and the Republic of Bashkortostan, as well as resolutions of the Government of the Republic of Bashkortostan.
+Thus, all component parts of the serial nominated property are protected by the laws of the Russian Federation and the Republic of Bashkortostan, as well as resolutions of the Government of the Republic of Bashkortostan.